cytodata/awesome-cytodata/readme.md

 - [A map of directional genetic interactions in a metazoan cell](https://doi.org/10.7554/eLife.05464) - Characterizing genetic interactions by integrating 21 phenotypic descriptors.
 - [The phenotypic landscape of essential human genes](https://doi.org/10.1101/2021.11.28.470116) - Comparing morphological descriptors in a pooled CRISPR screen with in-situ sequencing
 - [Evaluation of Gene Expression and Phenotypic Profiling Data as Quantitative Descriptors for Predicting Drug Targets and Mechanisms of Action](https://doi.org/10.1101/580654) - Benchmarking profiling modalities, including image-based profiles, for mechanism of action prediction.
+- [The molecular architecture of cell cycle arrest](https://doi.org/10.15252/msb.202211087) - Comparing cellular features across stages of the cell cycle.
+- [Integrated intracellular organization and its variations in human iPS cells](https://doi.org/10.1038/s41586-022-05563-7) - decomposes cellular and nuclear shapes in 3D in multiple iPSC and study association between cellular structures.
+- [Single-cell metabolic profiling of human cytotoxic T cells](https://doi.org/10.1038/s41587-020-0651-8) - Combining metabolic profiling and spatial information to define immune subsets in tumor microenvironments.
+- [The single-cell pathology landscape of breast cancer](https://doi.org/10.1038/s41586-019-1876-x) - Defining cell populations and their interactions in breast cancer based on shape, intensity and contextual information from multiplexed imaging.
+- [Identification of phenotype-specific networks from paired gene expression–cell shape imaging data](https://doi.org/10.1101%2Fgr.276059.121) - Looking for gene networks underlying cellular morphology by matching expression and imaging data.
+- [Predicting drug polypharmacology from cell morphology readouts using variational autoencoder latent space arithmetic](https://doi.org/10.1371/journal.pcbi.1009888) - Model cell morphology with autoencoders to estimate effects of drug combinations.
+- [Deep Morphology Learning Enhances Ex Vivo Drug Profiling-Based Precision Medicine](https://doi.org/10.1158/2643-3230.BCD-21-0219) - Concrete description of how morphological information can be extracted from patient material and guide treatment.

 ### Methods